-Healthy, Sustainable Workplaces.
+Certified Buildings.
 Ensure certified healthy, sustainable workplaces for all major renovations and new construction at Anthem.
-Leverage the LEED, Fitwel and Energy Star certification programs for self-managed offices larger than 50K square feet.
+Leverage the LEED, Fitwel and ENERGY STAR® certification programs for self-managed offices larger than 50K square feet.

 Environmental, Social and Governance (ESG) Criteria.
-Survey, score and benchmark strategic supply-chain partners for ESG performance.
-Engage with partners scoring below average to promote continuous improvement.
+Survey, assess and engage with strategic supply-chain partners for ESG performance.
+Engage with partners that are misaligned with our ESG values to promote continuous improvement.

 Paper Stewardship.
-Focus on source-reduction opportunities via paperless technology initiatives and employee, provider and consumer engagement strategies.
+Focus on source-reduction opportunities via paperless technology initiatives and strategies that engage associates, providers and consumers.
 Require major paper suppliers to document the sustainability of fiber sources and production techniques through credible, independent third-party certification programs.